 matt.farr at sydney.edu.au

-The next Sydney Foundations of Physics seminar will be held on Thursday 12th December at 11:30am.
+The next Sydney Foundations of Physics seminar is tomorrow, Thursday 12th December at 11:30am.
 Philip Goyal from the University at Albany, State University of New York will speak about identical particles in quantum theory - details below.

 Speaker.
 Philip Goyal (Albany) - http://www.philipgoyal.org/